Table 13 Data Declaration

-Hate Crime Incidents, per Bias Motivation and Quarter, by State and Agency, 2011
+Hate Crime Incidents, per Bias Motivation and Quarter, by State, Federal, and Agency, 2018

 The FBI collects these data through the Uniform Crime Reporting Program’s Hate Crime Statistics Program.

-- This table presents the data from those agencies that reported one or more hate crime incidents occurred in their respective jurisdictions during 1 or more quarters in 2011.
+- This table presents the data from those agencies that reported one or more hate crime incidents occurred in their respective jurisdictions during one or more quarters in 2018.
 The data are distributed by bias motivation and quarter.
 Federal (FBI) hate crime data are also included.

 - The Hate Crime Statistics Program collects data about both single-bias and multiple-bias hate crimes.
 A single-bias incident is defined as an incident in which one or more offense types are motivated by the same bias.
-A multiple-bias incident is defined as an incident in which more than one offense type occurs and at least two offense types are motivated by different biases.
+A multiple-bias incident is defined as an incident in which one or more offense types are motivated by two or more biases.

 - Blanks in any of the four columns under Number of incidents per quarter indicate that an agency did not submit a report for that particular quarter.